wisecash/wisecash-support/_posts/2000-01-01-balance-forecast-and-runway-estimation.md

 ## Update your cash-flow forecasting data

-Given what's written above:
+To make sure your forecasting data is in sync with your bank account state:

 * Make sure to check your latest bank report in order to update your forecast data.
-* [Mark as paid,Marking Transactions as Paid] (into WiseCash) all transactions which occurred on your bank report, to avoid double-counting.
+* [Mark as paid,Marking Transactions as Paid] all transactions which occurred on your bank report, to avoid double-counting.

-This way your forecast will be in sync with your bank account state.

 ## Go to the burn-chart and provide your current bank account balance

-Click on the **forecast icon**, then click on **edit** to enter your bank account balance:
+Click on the **forecast** {% icon fa-signal %} icon, then click on **Set your bank account balance**:

-TODO: screenshot
+{% include animation.html file="set-bank-account-balance.gif" %}

+The chart will update in real-time as you type, giving you the opportunity to estimate crash dates with various bank account balances.
+This is useful to quickly simulate the impact of moving money from an account to another, or to take savings into account.

 ## Forecast your runway and bank account balance

-TODO: animation
+You can move the mouse to estimate your upcoming bank account balance:

+{% include screenshot.html file="balance-projection.png" %}

 This forecasting has many uses, including: